mvolkmann/blog/src/ocaml.md

 Clojure, Elm, Haskell, Erlang, Rust, and Scala.

 The OCaml compiler is implemented in OCaml.
-It is typically faster than the Haskell compiler.
+It is faster than the Haskell and Rust compilers.

 OCaml source files have the extension `.ml` which stands for "meta language".